ErrorThink/cslc-csd/README.md

 * `walker` - Random walk
 * `randselect_i` - Select a random value fromthe argument list
 * `curve/curvek` - convex/concave curves
+* `midiroute` - route a midi channel to a named instrument

 Optional: See also cslc-mode, the emacs minor mode for live coding.